-The dual processor architecture uses an independent Digital Signal Processor (DSP), to translate barcode data for the 32-bit main processor.
-The CiMAX 75xxA/76xx scanners can be configured with up to 1MB of non-volatile program and data memory.
+The CiMAX 7800 dual processor architecture uses an independent DSP (Digital Signal Processor) to translate bar code data for the 32-bit main processor.
+The scanner can be configured with up to one Mbyte of non-volatile program and data memory.